-- How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
-N/A - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 - How does the designated index differ from a relevant broad market index?
 N/A - Where can the methodology used for the calculation of the designated index be found?
-N/A practices.
+N/A objective.